Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% cut "My skill level dropped" %}

-The skill level shows how well you handle certain types of tasks.
+The skill level shows how well you handle certain types of projects.
 The skill level is set by the requester based on your responses.
 Questions about skill changes should be [addressed to the requester](../messages.md#requester).

 Learn more about [skills](../skills.md).